nehajavalagi/nehajavalagi.github.io/posts/_posts/2017-03-27-content-strategy.markdown

 ---
-title: Think you can write for the web?
+title: SEO, you can write for the web?
 subtitle: "10 lessons in content strategy. #8 will blow you away."
 layout: post
 date: 2017-03-28
 img: seoblog.jpg
 thumbnail: seoblog.jpg
-description: SEO, you think you can write for the web ?
+description: SEO, you think you can write for the web?
+Writing for the web is an ardous task especially considering our dwindling attention spans and our habit of skimming through information.
+Thus, writing for the web requires a deeper understanding of people's online reading patterns.
+Here are some tips for writing effectively for the web.
 tags: design
 ---